songyingxuan/Parallel-Strtegies-for-K-means-algorithm/README.md

 The job script in each version is named by "runXXX.pbs", users enter the command"qsub runXXX.pbs" could submit jobs to the backend nodes.
 The result is written into a txt file named by "resultXXX.txt" anda text file called "label_result.txt" is created which shows the memership of points.

+Datasets employed in this project are listed above.